MicrosoftDocs/azure-dev-docs/articles/intro/includes/scaling-load-balancer-aca-introduction.md

 The Container app has two uses:

-* During a **normal scenario** where token and model quota is available, the Azure OpenAI resource returns a 200 back through the Container App and App Server to the App UX.
+* During a **normal scenario** where token and model quota is available, the Azure OpenAI resource returns a 200 back through the Container App and App Server.
 * When a resource is in a **throttled scenario** such as due to quota limits, the Azure Container app can retry a different Azure OpenAI resource immediately to fullful the original chat app request.